satyarth934/Java-MapReduce/README.md

 # Java-MapReduce
-A few Java Map-Reduce programs to read and analyse data from a CSV files.
+A few Java Map-Reduce programs to read and analyse data from CSV files.

 # Data set Description: